 Can I use old seeds past their “sell by” or expiration date?

-Yes!
-Absolutely.
-As opposed to an expiration date, you’ll most often see “packed for” date on garden seed packages – such as packed for 2018.
-Don’t throw out or avoid planting seeds if you don’t use them by that date!
+Yes, within reason.
+As opposed to an expiration date, you’ll most often see “packed for” (or sell by) date on garden seed packages – such as packed for 2018.
 The date represents when they will be the freshest, and most closely follow their listed germination rate, which is the percentage of seeds that successfully sprouted during trials at the seed company.
+Yet most seeds will successfully sprout and grow for many years beyond that date, depending on the type of seed (and how they were stored).

-To overcome a potential decline in germination rate and thus less plants, simply sow a few extra “old” seeds when you are using them.
-However, note that some types of seeds hold up longer in storage better than others.
-For example, crops like carrots, parsnips, onions, and leeks are notoriously short-lived.
+Most seeds are viable for about three to four years past their “sell by” date (on average).
+Over time, the germination rate and viability will decline.
+To overcome that, we simply sow a few extra “old” seeds when we’re using them.
+Yet keep in mind that some types of seeds hold up longer in storage better than others.
+For example, crops like onions, leeks, parsnips, and spinach are notoriously short-lived.
 Try to use those up more quickly!

 And there you have it: the best seed storage